 Start by adopting safe practices.
 For starters, do not go back to using the same browser-based LinkedIn automation tool that got you in muddy waters before.

 Instead, embrace a new cloud-based automation tool to boost your LinkedIn outreach efforts.
 To be on the safe side, keep a gap of at least two to three months before resorting to using a new tool.

 Plus, it is also important that you sanitize your account.
 Revisit your invitations list and get rid of any pending invitations that don’t hold any value for you.

 Also, engage in sending out personalized messages and do that quite often.

-LinkedIn jail can be quite a bit of a hindrance, especially when your revenue churning depends on the platform.
+LinkedIn jail can be quite a bit of a hindrance, especially when your revenue churning depends on the social media platform.

 However, the situation can be reversed.
 All you have to do is to practice a lot of personalization, work with safe cloud-based LinkedIn automation tools, and stay clear from posting or sharing inappropriate or spammy content.

 Have you ever experienced a LinkedIn Jail situation?
-Were you able to come out of it?
+Were you able to keep out of LinkedIn jail?
 What are the things you did?

 Drop a line below and let us know.